JeNaiKe/BB-Programming-Challenge-Web/README.md

 ## How to install
 Execute `npm install` on both frontend and backend to install necessary node modules.
 Make sure nodejs is installed.
 This was done with v20.
-Create the <b>config file</b> needed for the API explained in the README.txt inside backend.

 ## Gallery
 The navbar is a reused component currently only for navigating back to home screen.